FailAcademy/learning/adp-vancouver/_lessons/week-03/03-async-javascript.md

 - [then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then)
 - pending

+---

 ## Pre-Work
 - Read [The Evolution of Async Javascript](https://blog.risingstack.com/asynchronous-javascript/).
 - Understand [setTimeout](http://javascript.info/tutorial/settimeout-setinterval)

+---

-## Active Learning
+## Exercise 1

-1. Model how the **stack** and **queue** work step by step within the Javascript event loop.
+Model how the **stack** and **queue** work step by step within the Javascript event loop.
 Use post it notes for each step for the following code examples:

 For additional help, read [Event Loop](https://developer.mozilla.org/en/docs/Web/JavaScript/EventLoop) or [What is the Event Loop](http://altitudelabs.com/blog/what-is-the-javascript-event-loop/).